NamerM/web_project_3/README.md

 For the project I invested more time than the others but mostly due to learning new tools, how to efficiently use them as well.
 Inspect tool became a friend andlet me control a lot of stuff, and provided me some insight for adding additional responsive layers.

+Used flex and grid layouts and became more familiar with them also html writing is improved as well.

 I had basic chockpoints for e.g. css background-image: had to use triple ../ to get the file to the required area properly.
-Cost me 2,5 hours or more in total of my initial project completion time.(46hrs+minor adjustments)
+Cost me 2,5 hours or more in total of my initial project completion time.(50hrs+minor adjustments)

 Another stuck point was trying to use flex property for grid elements in Places, when grid take action it smoothly laid out.